-Nonsurgical treatments for prolapse include pessaries, and pelvic floor exercises.
+Nonsurgical treatments for prolapse include pessaries (internal prosthetic devices) and pelvic floor exercises.

 There are no known medications that can successfully restore the vaginal support necessary to treat prolapse.

 Generally, prolapse is not life threatening, but prolapse can adversely affect a woman’s quality of life.
-Sometimes prolapse can cause severe urinary retention, leading to recurrent life threatening kidney infections, in other cases, the exposed vaginal tissues can become infected and put a woman at risk for major infection.
+Sometimes POP can cause severe urinary retention, leading to recurrent life-threatening kidney infections.
+In other cases, the exposed vaginal tissues can become infected and put a woman at risk for major infection.
 In these very rare cases, prolapse can be life threatening, and prompt treatment is required.

-In most cases if a women chooses, prolapse can be safely ignored without problems.
-It is important to have the prolapse evaluated by a pelvic floor specialist to determine if it is safe to ignore.
+In most cases if a woman chooses, prolapse can be safely ignored without problems.
+However, it is important to have the prolapse evaluated by a pelvic floor specialist to determine if it is safe to ignore.